mnshankar/auth-scaffold/README.md

 Laravel 5.0 had this cool "opt-in" artisan command to generate files required to quickly scaffold a simple authentication system.
-Apart from the auth, this also created a master layout page.
+Apart from the auth views (login, register, change pwd), this also created a master layout page.
 This was a great time saver for me.

  For unknown reasons, this feature did not make it to version 5.1.
-So, I reused (and slightly modified) the code that Taylor Otwell wrote for the 5.0 branch and created a package.
+So, I modified the code that Taylor wrote for the 5.0 branch and created a package.

-**I would ideally like to see this feature included in "Laravel Collective". **

 Installation
 -------------